 What to bring for your trip

 Sea sickness medication: I don’t care if you think you never get seasick, you will get seasick on this trip.
-It’s upwards of 2 hours to the Outer Reef and it’s pretty bumpy, and if that’s not enough to get you, everyone else is vomiting on the deck and the smell will do it.
+It’s upwards of 2 hours to the Outer Reef and it’s pretty bumpy.
+If that’s not enough to get you, everyone else is vomiting on the deck and the smell will do it.
 I didn’t take anything for my first trip and was miserable for 2 hours, not an ideal way to start my dive, so I brought meds on the second trip and was so, so much happier.
 Just get something from any chemist on land before you leave.

 Towel: Don’t forget this, because you will be freezing when you come out of the water.
-It’s hot in northern QLD, but the water isn’t any warmer than usual
+It’s hot in northern QLD, but the water isn’t any warmer than usual.

 · Notebook/Log Book: Even if this is your first ever time diving, you should log all of your dives.
 You can see on the PADI website what information to include.